 If you want to learn more about these operating systems, continue reading.

 This is perhaps one of the most Windows-like distribution of Linux.
 It is somewhat a replica of Windows 7, with the Start menu, Taskbar, etc. The speed of the OS distribution is appreciable.
 Zorin OS comes with a few pre-loaded utility apps that would make your job easier.
 Zorin can be downloaded from its website here.

 2] Chalet OS

 Chalet OS is the nearest we have to Windows Vista.
 Complete with the widgets and menus, the distribution is simple to use, yet efficient.
 Chalet’s Start menu is similar to that of Windows XP.
 It is basic and easy to handle.
+You can find a similar File Explorer in this distribution, which looks like the one of Windows 11/10.
 The latest version of the operating system is available here.